QAMP-Fall-22-Project34/DQNNforQOS/README.md

 # DQNNforQOS

+This repository features part of a Qiskit Advocate Mentorship Program Fall-22 program project titled: QML for reduced order density matrix time propagation qiskit-advocate/qamp-fall-22#34
-This repo is for learning quantum open system with deep quantum neural network.
+The main function of this repository is learning quantum open system with deep quantum neural network.

 ## Summaries & Presentations